aphecetche/hugo-aphecetche/content/talk/2016-05-27-run2-run3-muon-offline-for-muon-week-pornichet.md

 - input to read out ~ few GB/s
 - output of EPN ~ same order (unless we drop the pad information completely)

 So we can hope to actually perform _more than a mere data reduction_, i.e. do a _full reconstruction_ with _physics-grade quality_.
-That's what this group is supposed to deliver at some point.
+That's what the MRRTF group is supposed to deliver at some point.

 ---
 <!-- .slide: data-background-image="background-3.png" -->